zocky/langbot/README.md

 ---------------

     ./langbot start [botname]
-Start a bot with config in ./var/botname.config.json.
-Botname defaults to default.
+Start a bot with config in ./var/[botname].config.json.
+All bots will be started by default.

     ./langbot stop [botname]
 Stop a bot.
-Botname defaults to default.
+All bots will be stopped by default.

     ./langbot restart [botname]
 Restart a bot.
-Botname defaults to default.
+All bots will be stopped by default.

+    ./langbot status
+Display the current status of your bots.

     ./langbot update
 Update required npm packages and the bot source.